 The RRCA launched its youth running curriculum in 1986 in response to the growing concern for children’s health in the United States.
-Over the next three decades, the RRCA has circulated thousands of copies of printed curriculum materials and helped establish youth running programs in schools and communities nationwide.
+Over the next three decades, the RRCA has circulated thousands of copies of our printed curriculum materials and helped establish youth running programs in schools and communities nationwide.

 The Kids Run the Nation program